It’s a reality many people grapple with every day: they want and need the help of a therapist but can’t afford to pay for the therapist’s services.

 For example, one study found that 45.6 million Americans age 18 and up suffered from a mental illness.
 This finding alone is significant since they represent nearly 20 percent of the adult population.
 And the news got worse: less than 40 percent who ascertained a need for treatment actually sought it.
 Their reasons:

-Kayenta Therapy has made a commitment to offering low-cost therapy in Las Vegas through its Legacy Student Program.
+Kayenta Therapy has made a commitment to offering low-cost therapy in Las Vegas through its Legacy Program.
 Graduate students from five universities work under the direction of a licensed and experienced supervisor and are held to the highest ethical standards, honesty, integrity and transparency in all they do.
-The supervisor fosters personal development in the student therapists while ensuring quality and excellence in the therapy sessions.
+The supervisor fosters personal development in the graduate student therapists while ensuring quality and excellence in the therapy sessions.

-The sessions are part of the students’ clinical “capstone experience” – a graduate school distinction indicates they have completed their classroom requirements and are ready to embark on their own counseling careers.
+The sessions are part of the graduate students’ clinical “capstone experience” – a graduate school distinction indicates they have completed their classroom requirements and are ready to embark on their own counseling careers.
 In many ways, their capstone experience at Kayenta is similar to the residency aspiring physicians fulfill at a hospital before graduating from medical school.

-The students’ schooling has prepared them well to address a variety of issues in Kayenta therapy sessions, including:
+The graduate students’ schooling has prepared them well to address a variety of issues in Kayenta therapy sessions, including:

 You can discover how Kayenta has made low-cost therapy in Las Vegas a new reality when you call 702-438-7800.
-Make an appointment with a student therapist – and begin to forge a new and healthier reality for yourself.
+Make an appointment with a graduate student therapist – and begin to forge a new and healthier reality for yourself.